hyperledger-labs/private-data-objects/BUILD.md

 ```

 Run the test suite to check that the installation is working correctly.
 Replace
-the URL with the URL for the rest-api of your Sawtooth installation.
+the URL with the URL for the REST API of your Sawtooth installation.
 ```
 cd ..
 LEDGER_URL=http://127.0.0.1:8008 ./run-tests.sh